Lezgins: Demographics

-Traditional homeland

 The Lezgins inhabit a compact territory that straddles the border area of southern Dagestan and northern Azerbaijan.
-It lies, for the most part, in the southeastern portion of Daghestan in (Akhtynsky District, Dokuzparinsky District, Suleyman-Stalsky District, Kurakhsky District, Magaramkentsky District, Khivsky District, Derbentsky District and Rutulsky District) and contiguous northeastern Azerbaijan (in Kuba, Qusar, Qakh, Khachmaz, Oguz, Qabala, Nukha, and Ismailli districts).
+It lies, for the most part, in the southeastern portion of Dagestan in (Akhtynsky District, Dokuzparinsky District, Suleyman-Stalsky District, Kurakhsky District, Magaramkentsky District, Khivsky District, Derbentsky District and Rutulsky District) and contiguous northeastern Azerbaijan (in Kuba, Qusar, Qakh, Khachmaz, Oguz, Qabala, Nukha, and Ismailli districts).

 The Lezgin territories are divided into two physiographic zones: a region of high, rugged mountains and the piedmont (foothills).
 Most of the Lezgin territory is in the mountainous zone, where a number of peaks (like Baba Dagh) reach over 3,500 meters in elevation.
 There are deep and isolated canyons and gorges formed by the tributaries of the Samur and Gulgeri Chai rivers.
 In the mountainous zones the summers are very hot and dry, with drought conditions a constant threat.
 There are few trees in this region aside from those in the deep canyons and along the streams themselves.
 Drought-resistant shrubs and weeds dominate the natural flora.
 The winters here are frequently windy and brutally cold.
 In this zone the Lezgins engaged primarily in animal husbandry (mostly sheep and goats) and in craft industries.

 In the extreme east of the Lezgin territory, where the mountains give way to the narrow coastal plain of the Caspian Sea, and to the far south, in Azerbaijan, are the foothills.
 This region has relatively mild, very dry winters and hot, dry summers.
 Trees are few here also.
 In this region animal husbandry and artisanry were supplemented by some agriculture (along the alluvial deposits near the rivers).

 Lezgins live mainly in Azerbaijan and Russia (Dagestan).
 The total population is believed to be around 700,000, with 474,000 living in Russia.
 In Azerbaijan, the government census counts 180,300.
 However, Lezgin national organizations mention 600,000 to 900,000, the disparity being that many Lezgins claim Azeri nationality to escape job and education discrimination in Azerbaijan.
 Despite the assimilationist policy of the Azeri government, the Lezgin population is undoubtedly greater than it appears.